elireisman/whalewatcher/README.md

 ### Add to your project
 - Add a service using the `whalewatcher:latest` image to your `docker-compose.yml`
-- Mount the `docker.sock` as shown in the exmaple, or otherwise configure the Docker API env vars for your client
+- Mount the `docker.sock` as shown in the example Compose file, or configure the Docker API env vars for your client
-- Mount the `whalewatcher` YAML config file or supply the YAML inline as shown in the example (see below for details)
+- Configure the `whalewatcher` container instance (see below for details)
-- Expose a port of your choice and direct callers to block, pinging the endpoint until `whalewatcher` responds with a `200 OK`
+- Direct dependent services to poll `whalewatcher` for readiness status on containers of interest

 ### Configure the tool
 `whalewatcher` is configured using YAML.
 Users can supply the configuration inline in an environment var using the `--config-var <NAME>` argument, or by mounting a YAML file into the container and supplying the `--config-file <PATH>` argument.
 Each entry in the `containers` clause should be keyed using the `container_name` of the services to be monitored.
 Add a `container_name: <NAME>` entry to each clause in your Docker Compose if absent.